markkorput/MicroState/README.md

       // trigger single notification for all changes state.BatchUpdate(() => {
-        // "Push" individual attribute values into the state state.SomeTextAttr.Value = this.SomeText;
+        // "Push" individual attribute values into the state state.TitleAttr.Value = this.Title;
-        state.SomeFlagAttr.Value = this.SomeFlag;
-        state.SomeNumber.Value = this.SomeNumber;
+        state.ShowHelpAttr.Value = this.ShowHelp;
-        state.SomeDecimal.Value = this.SomeDecimal;
+        state.ProgressAttr.Value = this.Progress;
       });
     }
   }